 As with any major policy initiative, implementation of Order 1920 could be delayed by several factors including legal challenges and requests for rehearing.
-Rehearing requests were due on June 12, 2024, and were reviewed and ruled on by FERC on November 21, 2024.
-Many topics were raised as part of the rehearing requests, but one stands out as particularly important for states.
-Initially, Order 1920 reduced the role of states in negotiating with transmission providers regarding transmission cost allocation compared to the Order's draft rule.
-However, Order 1920-A enhances the role of state entities by allowing them to request an additional six months for the state engagement process, extending the compliance deadline accordingly.
-The Orders provide explicit avenues for States to provide input into the transmission planning process on topics of cost allocation, scenario development, and evaluation criteria of proposed transmission facilities.
-It remains to be seen if the revisions FERC made in Order 1920-A, which caused the dissenting Commissioner to support the rehearing order, will impact the litigants' decisions to continue pursuing their appeals.
-In addition, given the change in the White House, FERC may have a new chair and possibly one or more new Commissioners by the time the compliance filings are submitted.
-This could impact how FERC responds to the compliance filings.
-Finally, Congressional action (e.g., permitting reform legislation) may also affect the Orders' implementation.
+Rehearing requests were due on June 12, 2024, and must be reviewed and ruled on by FERC.
+Many topics are being raised as part of the rehearing requests, but one stands out as particularly important for states.
+Order 1920 reduced the role of states in negotiating with transmission providers regarding transmission cost allocation compared to the Order's draft rule.
+That being said, the Order does provide explicit avenues for states to provide input into the transmission planning process on topics of cost allocation, scenario development, and evaluation criteria of proposed transmission facilities.
+Overall, there are possible fundamental judicial and political challenges to Order 1920.
+The dissent to the Order lays out a roadmap for judicial challenge, and a change in the

+White House or Congressional action (e.g., Manchin/Barrasso permitting reform legislation) may also affect the Order's implementation.

-Although Order 1920 and Order 1230-A provide extensive planning requirements and guidance, the underlying challenges of siting, constructing, and allocating the costs of interregional transmission facilities remain.
-The Orders are not clear on how to coordinate state and utility integrated resource plans or wholesale electricity markets into a regional transmission planning process.
+Although Order 1920 provides extensive planning requirements and guidance, the underlying challenges of siting, constructing, and allocating the costs of interregional transmission facilities remain.
+Order 1920 is not clear on how to coordinate state and utility integrated resource plans or wholesale electricity markets into a regional transmission planning process.
 Moreover, the Commission's recent Order 2222, Facilitating Participation in Electricity Markets by Distributed Energy Resources (DERs), seeks to expand DERs, which will also affect the need for new transmission facilities and therefore must be accommodated into regional transmission planning.
-Finally, the roles of electricity demand response and energy efficiency are not addressed in the Orders but warrant consideration.
+Finally, the roles of electricity demand response and energy efficiency are not addressed in the Order but warrant consideration.